-While armed police may not be immediately attract the attention of visitors from outside Great Britain and Ireland (where the police forces are patrolling unarmed), the massive armoured Landrovers still in use will.
-Even thought the changed colours for a more "civilian" look".
+While armed police may not immediately attract the attention of visitors from outside Great Britain and Ireland (where the police forces are patrolling unarmed), the massive armored Landrovers still in use will.
+Even though they changed colors for a more "civilian" look".
 And spotting police at a traffic incident securing the parameter with submachine guns is always a strange sight.

 The Sectarian Divide

-On the civilian side of life normality sometimes means segregation, especially in urban areas - staunchly republican and fiercely loyalist quarters can exist side by side and may be divided by so-called "Peace Lines".
-An euphemistic term for high walls topped with barbed wire dividing the fractions.
+On the civilian side of life normality sometimes means segregation, especially in urban areas - staunchly republican and fiercely loyalist quarters can exist side by side and may be divided by so-called "Peace Lines."
+A euphemistic term for high walls topped with barbed wire dividing the fractions.

 While large areas of Northern Ireland seem normal enough, the visitor will inevitably see the territorial marks left by the more enthusiastic parts of the respective communities.
-These range from flags to murals, even extending down to humble curbstones - painted blue-white-red in loyalist areas, green-white-orange by their republican neighbours.
+These range from flags to murals, even extending down to humble curbstones - painted blue-white-red in loyalist areas, green-white-orange by their Republican neighbors.